- Applications open

 What you'll receive

-- mentoring: you will be invited to meet with the Past Presidents' Scholarship Engagement Group to talk about your study and career aspirations.
+- mentoring: you'll meet with the Past Presidents' Scholarship Engagement Group to talk about your study and career aspirations.
 The members of the SEG will then work with you to identify an industry leader to act as a mentor.
 It is anticipated that this mentoring will consist of a minimum of four meetings over the course of a year.

 - Future Directions participation: the Property Council's young people in property activities are grouped under the banner of 'Future Directions'.
-You will be invited to join the Property Council's Future Directions Committee as an observer at its monthly meetings and will be able attend all Future Directions events at no cost for a period of 12 months.
+You'll join the Property Council's Future Directions Committee as an observer at its monthly meetings and will be able attend all Future Directions events at no cost for a period of 12 months.

 - access to online learning resources: the Property Council Academy has a growing bank of online on-demand courses.
-You will have access to these courses at no cost for a period of 12 months.
+You'll have access to these courses at no cost for a period of 12 months.

-- acknowledgement of scholarship at a major Property Council event: you will be invited to attend a major Property Council event to be publicly confirmed as the scholarship recipient.
+- acknowledgement of scholarship at a major Property Council event: you'll attend a major Property Council event to be publicly confirmed as the scholarship recipient.

-- individual membership: you will be provided the equivalent of an individual associate membership of the Property Council for a period of 12 months.
+- individual membership: you'll be provided the equivalent of an individual associate membership of the Property Council for a period of 12 months.
 This will provide you with access to all Property Council member communications and information.

 This opportunity worth $10,000 will be awarded in February 2022.

 - be an Australian or New Zealand citizen or permanent resident

 - be undertaking a full-time study load each semester (three or four units)

 - be committed to remaining enrolled full-time for the scholarship duration

 - have 12-18 months remaining on your study program as at February 2022

 - have an overall Grade Point Average (GPA) of 5.5 or above on a 7.0 point scale.

 Single degree applicants must: